IRnifty/KerbalMechanics/GameData/KerbalMechanics/README.txt

   - Gimbal freezes while the engine is running, reducing maneuverability of the craft.

   - Failures are fixed by sending a Kerbal on EVA, right-clicking on the broken part, and selecting "Fix Engine".
-  - The free fix has a chance to cause the part to explode.

 Decouplers can fail:
   - While decoupling in any way, the decoupler may either decouple, do nothing, or explode.

-  - Failures are fixed by sending a Kerbal on EVA, right-clicking on the broken part, and selecting "Re-rig Decoupler".
+  - Failures are fixed by sending a Kerbal on EVA, right-clicking on the broken part, and selecting "Bash With Hammer".
-  - The free fix has a chance of either decoupling or causing the part to explode.
-It may need to be clicked more than once.
+    The part may still either decouple, do nothing, or explode.
+"Bash With Hammer" may need to be clicked more than once.

 Lights can fail:
   - Once a light has begun to fail, it will begin flickering for a few seconds, and then burn out.